-Counseling boards to achieve a financially healthy budget, including refinancing high-interest “junk bond” mortgages with more favorable and reputable financial institutions.
+Our firm counsels boards to achieve financially healthy budgets, including refinancing high-interest “junk bond” mortgages with more favorable and reputable financial institutions.

-Represented several condos and co-ops in need of funding for major structural repairs, negotiating financial packages to meet their short and long term needs.
+We have represented several condos and co-ops in need of funding for major structural repairs, and negotiated financial packages to meet their short and long term needs.

 The firm works regularly with several financial institutions, including National Cooperative Bank to refinance co-op’s underlying mortgages to reduce interest costs, increase reserves and provide funds for capital improvements.